Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

-Purpose of Seiha Conservatory
+Purpose of Seiha Conservatory (Seiha Ongakuin)

 The Seiha Conservatory was established in 1959 for the study of koto and shamisen.
 Applied music, Japanese music theory, music history (Japanese, East Asian, and Western), Western music theory and harmony, and other classes are available.
 The conservatory is open to all, regardless of school affiliation and age.
 The central course is a two-year programme; however, there is also a year-long preparatory course for entrance to the two-year programme, a general education course that is also one year in length, and a year-long special course designed for those within commuting distance.